Rt Hon Dame Diana Johnson MP

 The Rt Hon Dame Diana Johnson is the Labour MP for Kingston upon Hull North and Cottingham, and has been an MP continually since 5 May 2005.

-She currently holds the Government post of Minister of State (Department for Work and Pensions).
+She currently holds the Government post of Minister of State (Department of Health and Social Care).

 Pay & earnings · 2026